statamic/docs/content/collections/docs/ubuntu.md

 blueprint: page
 title: 'How to Install Statamic on Ubuntu'
 breadcrumb_title: Ubuntu
-intro: A full walk-through for installing, configuring and running Statamic on an Ubuntu server.
-We recommend using [Digital Ocean](https://m.do.co/c/6469827e2269) to provision your server.
-The $5/mo droplet is enough for most sites.
+intro: A full walk-through for installing, configuring and running Statamic on an Ubuntu server, perfect for production use.
 parent: ab08f409-8bbe-4ede-b421-d05777d292f7
 ---
 ## Prerequisites

 To install Statamic on an Ubuntu instance you will need the following:

-- An Ubuntu 20.04 or 18.04 VPS with root access enabled or a user with Sudo privileges
+- An Ubuntu 20.04 or 18.04 VPS with root access enabled or a user with Sudo privileges (you can follow our [Digital Ocean](/installing/digital-ocean) or [Linode](/installing/linode) guides to get yours set up)
-- Composer pre-installed.
-If you haven't installed Composer yet, you can follow this guide on [How to Install Composer on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-20-04).
 - A server with at least 1GB memory
 - A valid domain name pointed to your server and SSL certificate in place
 - PHP 7.4+